gualtierotesta/blog/docs/books/get-your-hands-dirty-on-clean-architecture.md

 As developers, we organize our application code in classes and packages/modules.

 There are several ways to compose the code.
-A popular approach is the "three-tiered" architecture where the logic is divided in presentation, business and data layers.
+A popular approach is the "three-tiered" architecture where the logic is divided into the presentation, business and data layers.
 See link #1.

 Alternative architectures are the "hexagonal" or "port/adapters" (see link #2) and R. Martin's Clean Architecture (link #3).

-There are books which explain the architectures benefits and downsides.
+Some books explain architecture's benefits and downsides.
 Among them, I suggest R. Martin's "Clean Architecture" book.

-On the other hand, Tom Hombergs' book complements these theoretical books showing how to implement the architectures using significant examples in Java.
+On the other hand, Tom Hombergs's book complements these theoretical books by showing how to implement the architectures using significant examples in Java.

 The author explains:

 * how to organize code in packages
 * how to interface the logic between different application layers
-* how to pass and map data object through layers
+* how to pass and map data objects through layers

-All examples are clear and well documented.
+All examples are clear and well-documented.

 I've personally found quite useful the explanation of the possible data mapping strategies.

-I highly suggest Tom Hombergs' "Get your hands dirty on clean architecture" book.
+I highly suggest Tom Hombergs's "Get your hands dirty on clean architecture" book.

 Links: